iVis-at-Bilkent/syblars/README.md

 **Note #2:** This service uses [Puppeteer](https://pptr.dev) to generate the output.
 Please refer to the [Puppeteer documentation](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#troubleshooting) to ensure that your machine is configured properly to run Chrome headlessly.

 ### Docker
 Alternatively, you can use Dockerfile provided in the root directory.
 Please note that Dockerfile currently works in Linux and Windows environments and **does not** work in macOS because of Puppeteer related issues.
-To run the Dockerfile:
+To run the Dockerfile (below commands may require *sudo* in Linux environment):

 First, `cd` into the folder where Dockerfile is located.